-Policy 51.403
+DRAFT Policy 51.403

-Effective Date: XXXXX
+Effective Date: xx/xx/xx

-TITLE: DOCUMENTATION OF INITIAL EVALUATION ELIGIBILITY ON THE BASIS OF BLINDNESS OR SIGNIFICANT DISABILITY
+TITLE: DETERMINING ELIGIBILITY OF PARTICIPATING EMPLOYEES

 PURPOSE.

-This policy prescribes the requirements an individual must meet to be counted towards the direct labor hour (“DLH”) ratio of people who are blind or have significant disabilities in the workforce of a nonprofit agency (“NPA”) in order for the NPA to be qualified to participate in the AbilityOne Program (“Program”).
-It also sets forth the documentation requirements and record-keeping responsibilities of an NPA; the review and evaluation responsibilities of a Central Nonprofit Agency (CNA); and the oversight responsibilities of the Commission.
+This policy prescribes the requirements an individual must meet to be counted towards the direct labor hour (DLH) ratio of people who are blind or have significant disabilities in the workforce of a nonprofit agency (NPA) in order for the NPA to be qualified to participate in the AbilityOne Program (Program).
+It also sets forth the documentation requirements and record-keeping responsibilities of an NPA; the review and evaluation responsibilities of a Central Nonprofit Agency (CNA); and the oversight and quality assurance surveillance responsibilities of the Commission.

 APPLICABILITY.